davidcforbes/test_hft/internvl3-8b_batch.md

 **Ship To:**
 Receiving: D1176564

 **MULTIPLE " "Ship to" LOCATIONS MAY EXIST**
 Please review list for details and arrange shipping accordingly.

 ### SELLER CONTACT

 David Chan

 ### SELLER TELEPHONE

 (775)7r7r-53583

 ### DATE/TIME OF ORDER

 27-Nov-24 10:15 AM

 ### BUYER/SALES REP

 Sean Dixon/David Swift

 ### PAYMENT TERMS/METHOD

 NET 30/CREDMEMO

 ### SHIP VIA/PRIORITY

 F.O.B.
 Common Carrier/GROUND
 See Below

 ### EXPECTED DATE

 002 14/25

 ---

-### Subject to the Terms and Conditions on this agreement, the SELLER agrees to sell and the PURCHASER agrees to purchase the equipment listed below (the equipment).
+### Subject to the Terms and Conditions on this agreement, the SELLER agrees to sell and the PURCHASER agrees to purchase the equipment listed below (the equipment)

 **Ship To** CX Item # **Description** Mfg.
 Part #  Qty   Unit  Unit Price  Extended